Geometric phase from encircling an exceptional point of a quantum resonance in the complex-scaling method: Introduction

+\revone{Throughout this paper, we use ``EP'' to mean a defective spectral singularity (coalescence of eigenvalues and eigenvectors) of a non-self-adjoint operator.
+In our scattering setting formulated via complex scaling, such defectiveness occurs when a resonance pole reaches the complex-rotated continuum, producing a branch point in parameter space.
+Thus, the EP studied here is a resonance-physics realization of the general EP notion in an infinite-dimensional operator.}

-\paragraph{Remark on terminology} In finite-dimensional non-Hermitian models, an EP is defined as a parameter value at which two (or more) eigenvalues and eigenvectors are degenerate and the operator becomes defective.
-In the present scattering setting, the complex-scaled Hamiltonian is an infinite-dimensional operator with a rotated continuum energy spectrum.
-Throughout this paper, we use ``EP'' to denote the \textit{defective coalescence} in the spectrum of the Hamiltonian where a resonant eigenstate merges with the complex-scaled continuum.
-This will be equivalently characterized by a branch-point singularity in the analytic continuation of the resonance pole as a function of an additional parameter $\lambda$ in the theory.
-Depending on which parameter is varied, the same phenomenon can be discussed either as a branch point in the $\lambda$-plane (at fixed $\theta$) or as a critical value of the rotation angle $\theta$ (at fixed $\lambda$).
+\revone{It is however quite difficult to treat the continuum spectrum technically.
+Introducing a discretization scheme provides a more tractable setting.
+Then, an EP is defined as a parameter value at which two (or more) eigenvalues and eigenvectors are degenerate and the operator becomes defective. } \revtwo{In the present work, we focus on the branch-point structure that arises in resonance physics formulated through the complex-scaling method and momentum-binned continuum spectrum.} A kind of continuum limit will be considered in the context of renormalization group theory.

+\revone{Resonance EP under the CSM} will be equivalently characterized by a branch-point singularity in the analytic continuation of the resonance pole as a function of an additional parameter $\lambda$ in the theory.
+Depending on which parameter is varied, the same phenomenon can be discussed either as a branch point in the $\lambda$ plane (at fixed $\theta$) or as a critical value of the rotation angle $\theta$ (at fixed $\lambda$).
+Because the eigenstate is intrinsically multivalued around such a branch point, geometric quantities (holonomy or Berry phase) are naturally defined on a branched cover of the punctured $\lambda$ plane; correspondingly, a naive Chern-type invariant defined on a single sheet may appear fractional and becomes integer valued only after passing to the appropriate cover.

+\revtwo{In physical terms, the parameter loop of~$\lambda$ considered here should be understood as a quasistatic cycle of a controllable scattering potential.
+The significance of the present analysis is that the branch-point holonomy of the resonance sector can then, at least in principle, be encoded in the corresponding slowly varying scattering response, rather than remaining a purely formal feature of the discretized representation.}